Center for Professional Communication

 The M.J.
 Neeley School of Business offers a program of study to prepare its students to contribute to the professional business world and the larger community.
 The Neeley School emphasizes a unified program of basic studies-humanities, social sciences, natural sciences, mathematics, economics and business.
 The concept of a balanced curriculum extends to the business studies.
-Although students may concentrate in a particular field of business, they all study the principles of accounting, decision sciences, ebusiness, finance, entrepreneurial management, and marketing.
+Although students may concentrate in a particular field of business, they all study the principles of accounting, ebusiness, finance, entrepreneurial management, information systems and supply and value chain management, and marketing.

 A quality curriculum in business fundamentals is of the utmost importance to the Neeley School.
 The curriculum is developed and implemented by a faculty recognized as scholars and leaders in their respective fields.
 Regular input is provided by Neeley School corporate partners through advisory groups and frequent classroom visits by executives.

 Additionally, the Neeley School seeks to provide its students with the distinctive competencies needed to compete and lead in the business world: effective communication skills, the ability to utilize business technology, an understanding of the global nature of business, and a sense of the value of making ethical business decisions.

 The M.J.
 Neeley School of Business is fully accredited by the American Assembly of Collegiate Schools of Business at both the undergraduate and the graduate levels.

 The men and women on the faculty represent an array of cultural backgrounds and bring to students a rich variety of academic training, teaching experience, research, consulting, scholarly publication, and business and community service.
 Several faculty members have authored widely-used texts in the field of business.